levenyatko/auto-applied-coupons/readme.txt

 == Description ==

 The Auto Applied Coupons plugin allows you to enhance your WooCommerce store by displaying a comprehensive list of available coupons directly on the product page.
 It also enables the automatic application of a coupon when a product is added to the cart.
-Additionally, customers can view the discounted product price in the shop after the coupon is applied.
+Additionally, customers can view the discounted product price after the coupon is applied.

 == Key Features ==

 - Display a comprehensive list of available coupons for each product on the product page.
 - Show/hide specific coupons from the list based on your preferences.
-- Automatically add a coupon to the cart when a product is added.
+- Automatically add a coupon to the cart automatically with a product.
-- Customers can view the discounted product price in the shop after the coupon is applied.
+- Customers can view the discounted product price after the coupon is applied.
 - Customize the colors and style of the coupon card to match your store's branding.

 == Installation ==